KohanAlex26/SportApp/README.md

 -I implemented an application in Java with backend and frontend.

--For the backend I used Tomcat and for the frontend Angular.
+-For the backend I used Spring and Angular for the frontend.

 -For the database I used PostgreSQL.